Customizing the SDK

 try {

-// Build the SDK with MySQL backend (storage, tree store, and token store)
+// Build the SDK with the MySQL storage backend (storage, tree

 val builder = SdkBuilder(config, seed)